Michel Hausmann

-Michel Hausmann is a Venezuelan-born theater director, writer, and producer.
+Michel Hausmann (born July 28, 1980) a Venezuelan writer, producer and theater director.
 He is the co-founder and artistic director of Miami New Drama, the resident theater company and operator of the Colony Theatre in Miami Beach.
 Under Hausmann's leadership, the company has produced over a dozen productions - nine of them world premieres.
 Michel Hausmann also started Miami New Drama's educational program, which serves more than 8,000 students annually and provides online programming for people across the United States and internationally - offering master classes on a variety of different theater topics such as acting, playwriting, directing, and theater management.

 Biography

 Hausmann is of Jewish descent, and was born and raised in Caracas, Venezuela.
 After graduating from Emerson College in Boston, Massachusetts with a BA in film, Hausmann returned to Caracas.
 Once back, he founded his first theater company, Palo de Agua, in 2003 alongside executive producer, Yair Rosemberg.
 Under their leadership, Palo de Agua became an award-winning theater company.
 Its production of Jesus Christ Superstar was seen by over 170,000 people.
 Following an attack by the Venezuelan government during the production, Michel Hausmann left Venezuela and moved to New York City to pursue an MFA in Directing at Columbia University.
 While at Columbia, Hausmann studied under renowned directors such as Anne Bogart and Gregory Mosher, among others.
 His thesis play, The Golem of Havana, played at La MaMa Experimental Theatre Club in 2013 and went on to have its world premiere at Barrington Stage Company in 2014.

 In 2016, Hausmann relocated to Miami, Florida and produced The Golem of Havana at the Colony Theatre in Miami Beach; it was Miami New Drama's debut production.
 Miami New Drama is the second theater company founded by Michel Hausmann.
 He co-founded it with playwright, director, and medal of the arts winner, Moisés Kaufman.
 In 2020, Miami New Drama produced Seven Deadly Sins: Temptation in the Magic City, a series of seven short plays around the theme of the seven deadly sins, shown in vacant Miami storefronts along Lincoln Road while the limited audience, socially distanced due to Coronavirus restrictions, watches and listens via headphones.
 The production was directed by Hausmann and authored by playwrights Hilary Bettis, Nilo Cruz, Moisés Kaufman, Rogelio Martinez, Dael Orlandersmith, Carmen Palaez, and Aurin Squire.